 Safety Experts Recommend Using Car Seats On Airplanes

 "You need your child's car seat to travel to and from the airport anyway," said Stegelman.
 "Car rental companies might not have reliable car seats available.
 Your kids are better off in their own car seats.
-Children who ride in car seats on the ground are often more comfortable and better behaved when using one on a plane."
+Children who ride in car seats on the ground appear to be more comfortable and better behaved when using one on a plane."

 The FAA advises travelers with small children to reserve a pair of seats by a window.
 Car seats are not allowed in aisle seats or exit rows, where they could block emergency escape routes; they must be installed at a window seat.
-Most airlines offer a significant discount for children under 2 when a seat is purchased.
+Most airlines offer a significant discount for children under 2.